ELA Bulletin Board and Handouts Policy

 You can reserve time for a one-on-one, how-to lesson on basic computer skills, creating an e-mail account, searching and placing holds in the LION and reQuest catalogs, downloading books using our OverDrive service, and conducting research on researchIT CT – the online databases provided by the state.
 To Book-A-Librarian please call the Library (860) 767-1560 and ask for Ann Thompson.

 In an effort to maintain a quiet and pleasant environment, the Library requests that patrons turn off all cell phones upon entering the building.
 Anyone needing to make or take a call while at the Library may step outside or use the lobby area.

-You are invited to explore the Library’s free wireless Internet access using your own wireless-enabled laptop computer.
-Simply launch your Web browser.
-Your computer’s home page will appear and you may begin surfing immediately.
+You are invited to use the Library’s free wireless internet access using your own wireless-enabled laptop computer, tablet, phone, or other device.

 Homebound Delivery Service